utdata/icj-class/css/css-in-class.md

 ```

 What this has done is set all the text elements at basically `12px`, but we've use the `rem` measurement to set it relative to the base size, which was essentially 10px.

+In the case above, it's important that we have commas between each text element.
+If we don't have those, the browser will think we need all of them together (and) instead of any of them (or).

 ## Set headline sizes